Equestrian Center Frequently Asked Questions

 Any time is a good time for a visit, but please let us know you are coming.
 Scheduling your visit at a quieter time of year will help to ensure more personal attention from both the students and the instructors.
 Late May and early June are ideal times to meet with one of the instructors.
 Fall and spring are the busiest times of year around the barn and, so advance appointments with whomever you would like to meet are critical.
 For more information, we encourage you to contact the Office of Admission.
 They will help you coordinate your visit with all of the people you’d like to meet.

 Be sure to ask about our Focus on Riding.
-This is the weekend in November specially designed for prospective students who ride.
-You can meet with Equestrian Center staff, stay overnight with riding and dressage team members and observe team practices.
+This designated weekend in November is specially designed for prospective students who ride.
+You can meet with Equestrian Center staff, stay overnight with team members, and observe team practices.

 What are the hours of operation at the Equestrian Center?

 - Visitors are welcome between 10:00 a.m. and 4:00 p.m.

 A motion-sensitive alarm is set in the evening to protect the horses and the tack.
 Special arrangements can be made for horses requiring late-night medical attention.